Vshnv/Resource-Buffer-Arrays/README.md

 ### C++
  - C++ supports both statically-allocated and dynamically allocated arrays and shows clear distinction between them.
- - Statically allocated arrays reside on the stack while dynamicaly allocated arrays reside in the heap [\[What are the Stack and Heap memory segments?\]](https://www.learncpp.com/cpp-tutorial/the-stack-and-the-heap/)
+ - Statically allocated arrays reside on the stack while dynamically allocated arrays reside in the heap [\[What are the Stack and Heap memory segments?\]](https://www.learncpp.com/cpp-tutorial/the-stack-and-the-heap/)
  - Statically allocated arrays are slightly faster than Dynamically allocated arrays,
  - As they reside on the stack, Statically allocated arrays must not be too large as it would result in a stack overflow.
  - Some compilers also provide a shorthand for dynamically allocated arrays to be declared in the same way as statically allocated array.
 This is not applicable to newer implementations and is generally considered bad practice.